Yes, I'm switching blogs. For the last time. Maybe.

 Who wanted to build a wall

-So he built one out of hate, but it crumbled ‘neath the weight
+So he built one out of hate, but it crumbled ‘neath the

 And it crushed Donald Trump in the fall